3dbeb41841bfbfcc24d55143816cf7f1/security-and-auth/readme.md

 ### Password Policies

 * Complexity - passwords should have a minimum complexity
-* Resets - how can a user can reset their lost password?
+* Resets - how can a user reset their lost password?
 * Password Expiration?
 * Password protection - how can we ensure that passwords cannot be stolen?